Non-Profit Low-Income Housing Limited Tax Exemption (NPLTE)

 Reminder: The exemption only applies to those areas that are occupied by or used for providing housing for low-income tenants.

-• Hallways, bathrooms, laundry rooms, on-site manager units, community rooms, etc., are eligible for exemption;
+• Eligible for exemption: Hallways, bathrooms, laundry rooms, on-site manager units, community rooms, etc.;

-• Commercial and/or retail spaces including day care facilities where tenants bring their children are not.
+• Not eligible: Commercial and/or retail spaces including day care facilities where tenants bring their children.

 Exemptions are calculated by the Multnomah County Tax Assessor’s office using a combination of units and square footage.
 Please be sure to review your figures for accuracy before submitting your application.